emilwiebach/NJM-tuple-operators-calc/README.md

 ### Contained Examples

 Upon running the script njm is used to calculate the NJM operators up to n=4.
-Up to n=3 they are written into a .txt file called NJM.txt as code that can be readily inserted into LaTex.
+Up to n=3 they are written into a .txt file called njm.txt as code that can be readily inserted into LaTex.
+It can be found in this repository.
 This code is used to display these operators up to n=3 in Appendix A of my bachelor's thesis.